cdli-gh/Sumerian-Translation-Pipeline/README.md

 \(If working on conda Environment install pytorch seperately to run Machine Translation models - conda install pytorch \)

 ## Pipeline
 Run Sumerian Translation Pipeline to extract information about Sumerian Text using POS, NER and Machine Translation.
-Since the weights are already saved, any model can be used directly without training.
+Since some of the weights are already saved, so these models can be used directly without training.
 ```
 usage: pipeline.py [-h] [-i INPUT]
                    [-p {POS_CRF,POS_HMM,POS_Bi_LSTM,POS_Bi_LSTM_CRF}]